-This bit is active (=1) when the controller is accessing the disk.
+This bit is set to 1 when the controller is accessing the disk.
 ABSY is activated by the start of a command (writing into the host command register).
 It is deactivated at end of all commands by the local microcontroller.
 This bit is also set during a reset.